How Do You Solve A Negative Square Root

 Tip 1: Always Factor Out -1 First

 Before attempting to simplify a negative square root, always factor out -1.
 This ensures that you correctly apply the definition of i and avoid errors.
-For example, if you have √(-16 + 9), simplify the expression inside the square root first to get √(-7) and then proceed with factoring out -1.
+As an example, if you have √(-16 + 9), simplify the expression inside the square root first to get √(-7) and then proceed with factoring out -1.

 Tip 2: Simplify Square Roots Completely